stacks-network/stacks-core/docs/blockstack_naming_service.md

 ]
 ```

 Each page returns 100 names.
+While no specific ordering is mandated by the
+protocol, the reference implementation orders names by their order of creation
+in the blockchain.

 #### Look up the history of states a name was in ([reference](https://core.blockstack.org/#name-querying-name-history))